zain8085/Todo-List/README.md

-Sure!
-Here's a basic structure for your README file for your To-Do list project.
-You can fill in any specific details about your project if you want to make it more personalized or descriptive.

 # To-Do List

 A simple and interactive To-Do list built with HTML, CSS, and JavaScript.
 This web application allows users to add, delete, and mark tasks as completed.
 It provides a clean, user-friendly interface to manage daily tasks efficiently.